 In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230) - Restricted Cash" ("ASU 2016-18").
 ASU 2016-18 requires a statement of cash flows to explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Amounts generally described as restricted cash and restricted cash equivalents when reconciling the beginning-of-period and end-of- period total amounts shown on the statement of cash flows.
 The Company adopted ASU 2016-18 effective January 1, 2018 and has reflected the adoption retrospectively to all periods presented.
-The Company's statements of cash flows includes restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on such statements.
-A reconciliation of the cash, cash equivalents, and restricted cash reported within the balance sheet that sum to the total of the same amounts shown in the statement of cash flows:
+The Company's statements of cash flows include restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on such statements.
+A reconciliation of the cash, cash equivalents, and restricted cash reported within the balance sheet that sum to the total of the same amounts shown in the statement of cash flows is as follows:

-March 31, 2018 March 31, 2017 cember 31, 2017 Dec ember 31, 2016 Cash and cash equivalents \$ 62,911 \$ 54,682 \$ 41,538 \$ 32,936 Restricted cash 1,614 1,728 1,614 1,728 Total cash, cash equivalents and restricted cash as shown on the statement of cash flow \$ 64,525 \$ 56,410 \$ 43,152 \$ 34,664
+June 30, 2018 June 30, 2017 Dec cember 31, 2017 Dec ember 31, 2016 Cash and cash equivalents \$ 56,834 \$ 63,049 \$ 41,538 \$ 32,936 Restricted cash 1,614 1,728 1,614 1,728 Total cash, cash equivalents and restricted cash as shown on the statement of cash flow \$ 58,448 \$ 64,777 \$ 43,152 \$ 34,664

 In May 2017, the FASB issued ASU 2017-09, "Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting" ("ASU 2017-09"), which clarifies when to account for a change to the terms or conditions of a share-based payment award as a modification.
 The new standard does not change the accounting for modifications but clarifies that modification accounting guidance should only be applied if the fair value, vesting conditions, or classification of the award changes as a result of the change in terms or conditions.
-The new standard is effective for fiscal years, and interim periods within, beginning after December 15, 2017.
-Early adoption is permitted.
 A reporting entity must apply the amendments in the ASU prospectively to an award modified on or after the adoption date.
-The Company adopted ASU 2017-09 effective January 1, 2018 and its adoption did not have a material impact on the Company's financial statements.
-The adoption of ASU 2017-09 will have an impact on the accounting for the modification of stock-based awards, if any, to the extent stock-based awards are modified.
+The Company adopted ASU 2017-09 effective January 1, 2018, as required, and its adoption did not have a material impact on the Company's financial statements.
+The adoption of ASU 2017-09, however, will have an impact on the accounting for the modification of stock-based awards, if any, to the extent stock-based awards are modified.